-They help reduce LDL cholesterol and should be the basis of diet.
+They help reduce LDL cholesterol and should be the basis of the diet.

 While common chocolate often increases cholesterol levels, bitter chocolate is rich in flavonoids, substances that lower LDL.

-Whole grain bread and oat, corn or wheat cereals are indicated.
-Avoid: croissants, breads in which egg, fat and butter are the main ingredients, high fat cookies, cakes, muffins containing whole milk, egg yolks or saturated oils.
+Whole grain bread and oat, corn, or wheat cereals are indicated.
+Avoid croissants, bread in which egg, fat, and butter are the main ingredients, high-fat cookies, cakes, muffins containing whole milk, egg yolks, or saturated soils.